 Go Rafting on the Debed River

 Believe it or not, Armenia is more than just monasteries.
-It is also an up-and-coming adventure destination and one of the best things you can do in Debed is to take to the river.
+It is also an up-and-coming adventure destination and one of the best things you can do in Debed is to take to the river and have a little Armenia rafting adventure.

 If you’re an adventurous soul passing through Debed or the Lori region, definitely put rafting on your list!
 There are also other experiences outside of just Debed so be sure to check out their Facebook and inquire further.